kubernetes-sigs/krew/site/content/docs/developer-guide/plugin-manifest.md

 > will automatically convert them to underscores for kubectl to be able to find
 > your plugin.
 >
-> For example, if your  is named `view-logs` and your plugin binary is named
+> For example, if your plugin name is `view-logs` and your plugin binary is named
 > `run.sh`, krew will create a symbolic named `kubectl-view_logs` automatically.